Hyundai Sonata Insurance Rates

 Rates are averaged for all Hyundai Sonata models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Consumers who may need higher liability limits will pay approximately $500 annually to raise from a low limit to 250/500 limits
+- Policyholders who purchase higher levels of liability will pay about $500 annually to raise limits from 30/60 bodily injury limits to a 250/500 level

 Quotes will help you save on Hyundai Sonatas, regardless of whether you’re searching for 2012, 2009, or 2006 Hyundai Sonata trim levels or the cheapest Hyundai 2016 rates.